alexac54767/Fitness_4_Baddies/inspo.md

       .then(response => {
         // trap error response from Web API if (response.status == 210) {
-          alert('Quote is too short, please refresh and enter a longer quote') }
+          alert('Quote is too short, please refresh and enter a longer quote') // alert if quote is too short }
         if (response.status !== 200) {
           const errorMsg = 'Database adding quote error: ' + response.status;